 - Connect locally with your food, people, elements

 - Double down on your morning routine

-- Get your skin in the game (=sun)
+- Get your skin in the game, especially in the early morning

 - Plant your feed in the soil